Our Staff’s Mission Statement:

 - Maintaining membership lists

 “I have one wonderful son, a wonderful daughter-in-law and a grand-cat.
-I live in Berea with my dad.
-My parents moved in with me after a long happy retirement in Florida and my mom passed away in January of 2021, and my dad in March ’22.
-The household includes our dog Pumpkin.
-I’m an avid reader and gardener.
+I’ve lived in Berea since 1990.
+I’m an avid reader and gardener and have a very chubby dog named Pumpkin.
 I’d love to extend our hospitality to you!
 If you’d like to stop in and take a look around the building, just come to the office and we’ll take a walk.
 If you need to know what our Boards do, use the copier, or spend a little time volunteering, come see, call, or email me at firstname.lastname@example.org.”

 Rina Tanaka, Video Production Manager

 Rina is a current Graduate student at Eastern Kentucky University, pursuing her Masters in Instrumental Wind Conducting.
 Previously, she obtained her Bachelor’s in Music Industry-Recording Arts and Piano Performance.
 At the EKU School of Music Department, she has been involved with a variety of projects assisting faculty and large ensembles through recordings and live streaming concerts.
 Projects include EKU Wind Ensemble’s recording of Rhapsody in Blue and Dr. Bernardo Scarambone’s Recordings of Ludovico Giustini’s Complete Sonatas.
 She hopes to impact people’s lives through her musicianship and recording skills.
 You can find some of her performances on her YouTube channel.
 Rina enjoys listening to podcasts and watching movies and TV shows with her family and friends.